K4TEL/atrium-alto-postprocess/README.md

 * **Input 2:** `output.csv` from Step 2
 * **Output:** `DOC_LINE_LANG_CLASS/` containing per-document CSVs (e.g., [DOC_LINE_LANG_CLASS](data_samples/DOC_LINE_LANG_CLASS) 📁)

 > [!TIP]
 > This script is resume-capable.
-If interrupted, run it again, and it will skip files already present in the output directory.
+If interrupted, run it again, and already present in the output directory files will be skipped.

 `<doc_name>.csv`: Detailed classification results for *every single line* within a document, with columns:
  - `file` - document identifier